 'Jewellery has the magic to empower and bring immense joy; for something so small that can be held in the palm of your hand, it can hold a world of emotions and memories.
 An object of art and craftsmanship, beauty and desire that can be worn on the body, close to our hearts.

 When I was in my first year at the Royal College of Art in London, I met a friend from footwear design whose family is in the gemstone and mining industry.
 Naturally, I asked curiously why she wasn’t on the goldsmithing and jewellery course, like I was.
 She simply said, if I had seen what she had seen, then I would not want to be a part of that industry, too.
 Like a seed planted in my head, I became curious with the centuries-old traditions and romanticism over the fine jewellery and gemstone industry.

-I have always been an eternal optimist; one who loves a challenge and takes multi-tasking to its core.
-When I went on my honeymoon 3 weeks before my final graduation show at the RCA in 2013, I made sure to visit a gemstone mine in Sri Lanka during our adventures.
-Seeing is believing - I was shocked to see the working conditions of the mine, the risks and the inequality of the excavation of such precious things - there was nothing romantic about it and it was at that moment I decided to explore alternative options and began my research into championing laboratory-grown and created gemstones in my own fine jewelry collections.
+I have always been an eternal optimist.
+When I went on my honeymoon during my studies at the RCA in 2013, I made sure to visit a gemstone mine in Sri Lanka during our adventures.
+Seeing is believing - I was shocked and sadden to see the working conditions of the mine, the risks and the inequality of the excavation of such precious things - there was nothing romantic and beautiful about it, and it was at that moment I decided to explore alternative options and began my research into championing laboratory-grown and created gemstones paired with intrinsic, thoughtful design and meticulous artisan craftsmanship in my own fine jewellery collections.

-As with all design discipline, I believe it is about learning from the past, to offer a different perspective in the present, and always with a dream for a better future.'
+As with all design discipline, I believe it is about learning from the past, to offer a different perspective in the present, and always with a dream for a better future.
+As Maya Angelou said, ‘’Do the best you can until you know better.
+And when you know better, do better.’'